 Dec.
-1 marked the 25th anniversary of World AIDS Day.
-It is an opportunity for us to come together to show support for people living with HIV and AIDS around the world and at home, to remember those who have died from this disease, and to commit to “getting to zero” in the fight against HIV: zero new infections and zero deaths from HIV and AIDS.
+1, 2014, marks the 26th anniversary of World AIDS Day.
+It’s an opportunity for us to come together to show support for people living with HIV and AIDS around the world and at home, to remember those who have died from this disease, and to commit to “getting to zero” in the fight against HIV: zero new infections and zero deaths from HIV and AIDS.

 Around the world, there are an estimated 34 million people living with HIV.
-About 3.3 million are children under 15.
-In addition, around 17.3 million children have lost one or both parents to AIDS and millions more have been affected by the epidemic.
+About 3.3 million are children younger than 15.
+In addition, about 17.3 million children have lost one or both parents to AIDS and millions more have been affected by the epidemic.
 Every day, almost 7,000 people become infected with HIV and nearly 5,000 people die from AIDS.
 In 2011, 230,000 of those who lost their lives were children, according to UNICEF.

-In the United States approximately 1.1 million people are living with HIV, and in Minnesota, just over 7,500 of our neighbors, family members, and friends are living with HIV and AIDS, according to the Minnesota Department of Health.
+In the U.S., approximately 1.1 million people are living with HIV, and in Minnesota, just more than 7,500 of our neighbors, family members and friends are living with HIV and AIDS, according to the Minnesota Department of Health.

 What is Children’s doing in the fight against HIV?

 As the largest provider of care to HIV-infected children in Minnesota, we provide medical care to more than 100 children infected with HIV every year.
-Children come to us from all over Minnesota and all over the world.
-Many of the children in our care have been adopted from countries in Asia, Africa, Eastern Europe, and the Caribbean.
-Many more are refugees and immigrants, who may not be able to access treatment in their own countries.
-In addition to expert medical care, families can access specialized support services funded through the federal Ryan White CARE Act, including education, family case management and mental health services.
+Children come to us from all over Minnesota and the world.
+Many of the children in our care have been adopted from countries in Asia, Africa, Eastern Europe and the Caribbean.
+Many more are refugees and immigrants who may not be able to access treatment in their own countries.
+In addition to expert medical care, families can access specialized support services funded through the federal Ryan White CARE Act, including education, family case management and mental-health services.